 3. We will prioritise promoting well-being and community

-- We will set Wellbeing activities for Wednesday
+- We will set well being activities throughout the week

 - Information about emotional, physical, and spiritual well-being will feature on the website